tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Malcolm Rempel used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Malcolm Rempel laughed at the idea of an afterlife: there is no life after this world, only the cold comfort of oblivion.
 Malcolm Rempel declared that the Unblinking Eye strongly supports clear ethical standards that all humans must obey.
 Malcolm Rempel concluded his speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of the Unblinking Eye's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and the Unblinking Eye will simply watch and judge.

-The theists started to seriously consider Malcolm Rempel's message.
+The theists pretended to listen to Malcolm Rempel's message.

 ###Fri Jun 15 2007